The 7 Best Portable Water Purifiers For Travel (Ultimate Guide)

 Even slightly impure water could contain cumulative toxins that could gradually build up in our bodies over time, causing long-term damage to our physical health.

 Unfortunately, we cannot take clean water for granted anymore.
-We have polluted the planet with myriad hazardous substances, largely as a result of industrial and agricultural activities, and many of these harmful contaminants have found their way into our water supplies.
+The industrialists have polluted the planet with myriad hazardous substances, largely as a result of industrial and agricultural activities, and many of these harmful contaminants have found their way into our water supplies.

 In most populated parts of the world, we can no longer cup our hands and drink directly from a pond, creek, river or lake (no matter how clear the water is) without fear of falling sick shortly thereafter from some terrible viral or bacterial pathogen like Giardia or E.coli.